How I Became a Journalist

 Luckily, I found a six month course at Media Trust, a media company that sought to challenge nepotism and encourage diversity in the media.
 The course consisted of being taught how to film, edit and produce in order to complete three documentaries for London Live TV.
 I was given the opportunity and embraced every moment.
 It was, however, incredibly difficult working full-time without making any money.
 I had to cut-back on socializing, travelling and anything else that is leisurely, to get my foot near the mystical media door.

 I presented a religious documentary as part of the course, which you can see here.
-I also blogged, blogged and blogged away like no tomorrow.
+In my pursuit to write for a living, I also blogged, blogged and blogged away like no tomorrow.
 It doesn’t matter whether people are reading it or not.

 If you want to get into media, as a writer or in broadcasting, you can’t just say: ‘I LIKE WRITING,’ I LIKE TELEVISION!’
 You have to prove it.